Study Examines Follow-Ups in Adolescents With Family History of Brugada Syndrome

 Results showed that type 1 ECG – the only criterion for diagnosis of Brugada syndrome – was seen in 23 percent of the patients during the ajmaline challenge.
 Of those patients, three had developed syncope and one, nocturnal agonal respiration prior to the test, at a mean age of 22.5 years.
 Patients who were symptomatic prior to the ajmaline test were more likely to have a positive repeat test than those who were asymptomatic (75 percent vs. 18 percent, respectively).
 Genetic testing also revealed that five patients who had tested positive for the syndrome also had a SCN5A mutation.

 The authors note that this is the first report of a change in patients in response to ajmaline between childhood and puberty.
 They indicate in the study that “these findings support the need for repeat monitoring of family members of patients with Brugada syndrome, including those initially considered low risk because of young age.”
 As the diagnostic type 1 ECG can occur spontaneously, the results of the study suggest that patients with family history of the syndrome should investigate any developing symptoms.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement, Statins
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement, Statins

 Keywords: Mutation, Brugada Syndrome, Adolescent, Follow-Up Studies, Ajmaline, American Medical Association, Puberty, Heart Conduction System, Syncope, Electrocardiography, Genetic Testing